 Bioprocessing and Bioenergy Engineering: value-added processing, and byproducts utilization of Louisiana commodities

 Biosensors and Instrumentation: sensing and measurement systems for site-specific farming, animal, and biological systems

 Biomechanical Engineering: mechanization and mechanical systems for human and biological systems

 Biotechnology/Bioengineering and Nanotechnology: molecular and cellular engineering, nano-sized drug delivery

 Assistantship Duties and Responsibilities

 Duties and responsibilities of a research assistant will include conducting research under the direction of a departmental faculty member while working towards an advanced degree in the Biological and Agricultural Engineering Department and may include assisting with teaching labs and grading papers.

 Applicant should have a B.S. degree from an ABET accredited program in biological engineering, agricultural engineering, chemical engineering, mechanical engineering, biomechanics engineering, aquacultural engineering or related engineering discipline.
 Applicants with a Masters degree may also apply for the Ph.D. program.
-GRE scores are required for all applicants and TOEFL scores are required for students from International schools and whose native language is not English.
+TOEFL scores are required for students from International schools and whose native language is not English.

 March 15th and October 15th

 An LSU Graduate School application is required.
-Apply to LSU Grad School
+Apply to LSU Graduate School

 Initial contact should be made with the department at the following address.
 Faculty